 All MCC workers are expected to exhibit a commitment to: a personal Christian faith and discipleship; active church membership; and biblical nonviolent peacemaking.

 Serving and Learning Together

 Young Adults Ages 18-27 from Canada or the US are placed in countries where MCC is present outside North America.
 They live with local host families and volunteer with local partner organizations for 1 year.
 Applications for 2014/15 due February 15!
 Reflections from Alberta SALT participants Salt Webpage.

 Young Adults ages 20-30 from any country with a local MCC presence are placed in a country where they spend 2 years together reflecting, serving and advocating through formal group learning, individual service assignments and active participation in advocacy efforts.
 Seed Webpage.

 Service Workers International

 Service Assignments are available in 1-3 year terms for Adults.
 Click to Search Available Assignments.

 A chance for Adults who have years of life experience a chance to give back.
 As a volunteer, you choose your location, time and length of service.
 You assist in finding an assignment, and set your own pace.
 When these details are confirmed, you can discuss your plans directly with on-site coordinators.
 SOOP Webpage.

-More Information will be posted to this webpage soon.
-For more information right now please contact Megan at 275-6935 ext.
-227 or at email@example.com.
+For more information about any of these programs please contact Tiffany at 275-6935 or at firstname.lastname@example.org.